-In the Canadian group insurance marketplace, the delivery, administration and claims adjudication services has historically been dominated by large insurers with names you’d be familiar with.
-But there’s another player in town that operates in the same space with a focus on small to medium-sized businesses – the Third Party Administrator (TPA).
+In the Canadian group insurance marketplace, the delivery, administration and claims adjudication has historically been dominated by large insurers.
+But, there’s another player in town that operates in the same space – the Third Party Administrator (TPA).

 What is a Third Party Administrator (TPA)?

-A TPA is an organization or institution, separate from an Insurer, who takes on operational and administrative duties to improve efficiency and quality of service.
-They are experts in benefits administration and can work with Insurers to provide benefits coverage and more personal service, due to their (generally) smaller nature.
+A TPA is an organization or institution, separate from an Insurer, who takes on the operational and administrative duties of an employee benefits plan.
+They are experts in benefits administration and can work with Insurers to provide benefits coverage and more personal service.

 TPAs were created to fill a gap in the insurance marketplace.
 Employer’s and union’s administration needs were growing more complex (specialized employee eligibility requirements, hour bank systems, etc.), and TPAs came forward to fill that niche.

 We think Keith Foot (email@example.com), President of Automated Administration Services Inc., summed it up best when he said: